-- 16. In the final plenary session of the Review Meeting, - (a) for each country group in turn, the relevant group Rapporteur will make an oral report.
-This report should take account of the views expressed in the discussion on each national report and include points of agreement and disagreement; it should identify good practices, as well as highlighting any areas worthy of follow-up, and draw out the main issues for discussion in plenary session; - (b) each Contracting Party will have an opportunity to respond to the questions raised and/or comments made on its national report; - (c) there will be an opportunity for all Contracting Parties to comment on any national report and on the Rapporteurs' oral reports; - (d) there will be a discussion of the status of world-wide safety of management of spent fuel and world-wide safety of management of radioactive waste; - (e) suggestions concerning changes to any of the Convention's documents or procedures will be discussed; - (f) the date for the following Review Meeting, and the related schedule of deadlines, will be discussed and agreed; - (g) the meeting summary report will be discussed and approved by consensus of the Contracting Parties; and - (h) the President's report will be tabled.

-17. Contracting Parties should note that the final plenary session has an uncertain duration.
+- 16. (a) One day prior to the closing plenary session of the Review Meeting, the Rapporteur for each Country Group will make available to all Contracting Parties a written report that takes account of the views expressed in the discussion on each National Report in that group, includes Good Practices, Suggestions, Challenges (see Annex 2) and points of agreement and disagreement, and summarizes the overarching common issues identified by that Country Group; - (b) In the closing plenary session of the Review Meeting: - i. for each Country Group in turn, the relevant group Rapporteur will make a brief and concise oral report that summarizes the overarching common issues identified by the group and draws out these issues for discussion in the plenary session; - ii. each Contracting Party will have an opportunity to respond to the questions raised and/or comments made on its National Report; - iii. there will be an opportunity for all Contracting Parties to comment on any National Report and on the Rapporteurs' written and oral reports; - iv. there will be a thorough and candid discussion of the overarching common issues identified in the Rapporteurs' reports; this should be followed by a discussion of the status of world-wide safety of spent fuel management and world-wide safety of radioactive waste management; - v. suggestions concerning changes to any of the Convention's documents or procedures will be discussed: - vi. the date for the following Review Meeting, and the related schedule of deadlines, will be discussed and agreed; - vii. the meeting summary report will be discussed and approved by consensus of the Contracting Parties; and - viii. the President's report will be tabled. - 17.
+Contracting Parties should note that the closing plenary session has an uncertain duration.
 It can continue well past the normal time at which meetings end, due to the need for consensus on the meeting summary report.
 Delegates are therefore advised to avoid travel commitments on the final day of a Review Meeting.